Beyond the Workshops: Embedded Coaching for Deeper Learning

 Fostering Partnership in Embedded Coaching

-Our company, like our coaching model, is grounded in partnership, so words like “feedback” and “giving direction” tend to raise the hairs on the backs of our necks.
+Our company, like our coaching model, is grounded in partnership, so words like“feedback” and “giving direction” tend to raise the hairs on the backs of our necks.
 To ensure that coaches know that embedded coaching days are about their self-identified needs, and not about consultants providing feedback or giving direction, we encourage an environment that involves the Partnership Principles.
-In situations where coaches genuinely want feedback on their coaching, we work collaboratively to ensure a partnership approach that:

 1. Focuses on one small group of coaches at a time